Admissions Clearance Committee Information

 • Personal Statement

-If you are disclosing multiple incidents, please address each individually in your statement (preferably in chronological order).
+If you are disclosing multiple incidents, please address each one separately and in chronological order.

 • Documents regarding the incident